tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 structures that quickly determine if a key might exist in an SSTable.
-By filtering out SSTables that definitely don't contain a key, Bloom filters help avoid unnecessary disk I/O. Each Bloom filter is configurable per column family to balance memory usage against read performance and is stored at block 1 within the SSTable, immediately following the min-max key block.
+By filtering out SSTables that definitely don't contain a key, Bloom filters help avoid unnecessary disk I/O. Each Bloom filter is configurable per column family to balance memory usage against read performance.
+The bloom filter is serialized and stored as the second-to-last block in the SSTable file, just before the index block.

 ## 5. Data Operations
 ### 5.1 Write Path
 When a key-value pair is written to TidesDB

-1. The operation is recorded in the WAL
+1. The operation is recorded in the active memtable's WAL
-2. The key-value pair is inserted into the memtable
+2. The key-value pair is inserted into the active memtable's skip list
+3. The memtable size is checked after each write
-3. If the memtable size exceeds the flush threshold
+4. If the memtable size exceeds the flush threshold (`memtable_flush_size`)

-- The column family will block momentarily
-- The memtable is flushed to disk (sorted run) as an SSTable
+- The current memtable becomes immutable and is added to the flush queue
-- The corresponding WAL is truncated
+- A new active memtable is created with a new WAL file
-- The memtable is cleared for new writes
+- The immutable memtable is submitted to the flush thread pool
+- Background threads flush the immutable memtable to an SSTable
+- After successful flush, the WAL file is deleted and the memtable is freed
+- Writes continue immediately to the new active memtable without blocking

 ### 5.2 Read Path
 When reading a key from TidesDB

-1. First, the memtable is checked for the key
+1. First, the active memtable is checked for the key
+2. If not found, immutable memtables in the flush queue are checked (newest to oldest)
-2. If not found, SSTables are checked in reverse chronological order (newest to oldest)
+3. If still not found, SSTables are checked in reverse chronological order (newest to oldest)
-3. For each SSTable
+4. For each SSTable:
+   - Check if key is within min/max key range (quick rejection)

-- The Bloom filter is consulted to determine if the key might exist
+   - If within range, check bloom filter (if enabled) to determine if key might exist
-- If the Bloom filter indicates the key might exist, the block index is used to locate the potential block
+   - If bloom filter indicates possible match (or if disabled):
+     - If block indexes enabled: query succinct trie for exact block offset
+     - If block indexes disabled: linear scan through data blocks
+   - Read the block at the determined offset
-- The block is read and searched for the key
+   - Decompress block if compression is enabled
+   - Parse KV header and compare keys
+   - Check TTL expiration and tombstone flag

-4. The search stops when the key is found or all SSTables have been checked
+5. The search stops when the key is found or all sources have been checked
+6. Return the value or TDB_ERR_NOT_FOUND

 ### 5.3 Transactions
 TidesDB provides ACID transaction support with multi-column-family